MirkoHernandez/denote-folgezettel/Readme.md

 Find a note using the minibuffer, the notes are sorted and pretty printed.

-`denote-fz-goto-parent`
+`denote-fz-goto-upper-level`

-Find the parent note corresponding with the current buffer's signature.
+Find the upper level note corresponding with the current buffer's signature.
 Example: Using it in a 2a4 signature would find the 2a signature.

-`denote-fz-goto-child`
+`denote-fz-goto-nested`

-Find the first child note corresponding with the current buffer's signature.
+Find the first nested note corresponding with the current buffer's signature.
 Example: Using it in a 2a4 signature would find the 2a4a signature.

-`denote-fz-goto-next-sibling`
+`denote-fz-goto-next`

-Find the next sibling note corresponding with the current buffer's signature.
+Find the next note at level with the current buffer's signature.
 Example: Using it in a 2a4 signature would find the 2a5 signature.

-`denote-fz-goto-previous-sibling`
+`denote-fz-goto-previous`

-Find the previous sibling note corresponding with the current buffer's signature.
+Find the previous note at level with the current buffer's signature.
 Example: Using it in a 2a4c signature would find the 2a4b signature.

-`denote-fz-cycle-siblings`
+`denote-fz-cycle`

-Like `denote-fz-goto-next-sibling` but it moves to the first note of the sequence if it can't find the next sibling.
+Like `denote-fz-goto-next` but it moves to the first note of the sequence if it reaches the end.

 ## Dired integration